 Today’s visitor often hopes to see a bear, but very few people make the trip to Yosemite in hopes of seeing a flower open at sundown.
 In the early 1900s, it was the reverse.
 There were no bears in Yosemite Valley and when one did enter the Valley, most people thought it should be chased off or killed as soon as possible.

 Among all the flowers of the park, the evening primrose was one of Pillsbury’s favorites.
-When he first came to Yosemite, he found entire meadows that would turn yellow as the flowers opened en masse, perhaps 100 per minute in some meadows (if our small patch gets 140 blossoms in 40 minutes, it does not seem out of the question that the huge displays in the meadows of Yosemite Valley might have seen 4000 blossoms in 40 minutes; I think that’s still the case on the best nights along Tioga Road just east of the park).
+When he first came to Yosemite, he found entire meadows that would turn yellow as the flowers opened en masse, perhaps 100 per minute in some meadows.
+If our small patch gets 140 blossoms in 40 minutes, it does not seem out of the question that the huge displays in the meadows of Yosemite Valley might have seen 4000 blossoms in 40 minutes Given that some people report entire fields of them, it’s conceivable on the best nights there were 1,000 blossoms per minute at the peak.